 Weeds are estimated to cost Australia approximately $4 billion annually.
 This estimate includes the financial costs of weed control for agricultural land managers (for example chemicals, vehicles and fuel, hired and contract labour), as well as yield losses in agriculture.
 Approximately $100 million is spent on weed control in natural and public lands (e.g. National Parks and National Heritage Trust land).
 Weeds continue to invade new areas and many are becoming resistant to the herbicides used to control them.
 So the challenges are great and it is imperative for us to continue to devise new ways to manage weeds in Australia effectively.

-UNE is one of Australia's leading university providers of undergraduate and postgraduate agricultural education, having an enviable 5 star rating for student satisfaction and being uniquely located with ready access to cropping, horticulture and pasture field sites for teaching and research.
+UNE is one of Australia's leading university providers of undergraduate and postgraduate agricultural education, consistently receiving an enviable 5 star rating for student satisfaction and being uniquely located with ready access to cropping, horticulture and pasture field sites for teaching and research.

 Our lecturers have expertise in a range of weed science topics, including pasture weed ecology and management, broadacre and horticulture crop weed ecology and management, weed seed banks, weed surveys, crop competition and herbicide tolerance, and organic weed management techniques.

 Relevant units cover topics such as: agricultural weed identification, ecology and adaptation; ecological, physical, biological and chemical control techniques; the main groups of weeds and their impact; chemical resistance in weeds; and plant biosecurity.
 Specific units on grains and cotton crop protection include topics on weed management.

 Our unit on integrated weed management (AGRO422/522), developed by the Cooperative Research Centre for Weed Management Systems, aims to give students an understanding of how weeds function so as to be able to exploit their weaknesses.